TBDM-24-25/SampleGen-Orchestrator/README.md

 4. **Scalability**: The Job Handler is designed to be scalable, allowing it to handle multiple concurrent jobs and users.
 It can distribute tasks across multiple Celery workers and manage job orchestration efficiently.
 5. **Reliability**: The Job Handler is designed to be reliable, ensuring that jobs are executed correctly and that users receive accurate information about job status.
 6. **Monitoring**: The Job Handler provides monitoring capabilities for agents and jobs, allowing users to track the status of running jobs and agents in real-time.
-7. **Job scheduling**: The Job Handler supports job scheduling, allowing users to schedule jobs to run for specific durations.
+7. **Job scheduling**: The Job Handler supports job scheduling, allowing users to schedule jobs to run for specific durations and at specific times.
 Users can monitor the computation duration in seconds for jobs and monitor job progress by observing the job status in the UI.
 8. **Logging**: Like the Container Handler, the Job Handler implements the two custom loggers "django" and "global_logger" for logging to the console and to a file.
 The Django logger is used for the webserver and global logger for backend components.
 The loggers are configured via the Django settings file.
 They report to the console and to a file in the logs directory of the django project.

 #### Architecture